snigdhaghosh/CS540/README.md

 # Class-Level Code Generation Using LLMs

-This repository contains the code and artifacts for our semester‐long project in CS 540, where we evaluate state-of-the-art large language models (LLMs) on **class-level** code generation tasks using the [ClassEval](https://github.com/FudanSELab/ClassEval) benchmark.
+This repository contains the code and artifacts for our semester‐long project, where we evaluate state-of-the-art large language models (LLMs) on **class-level** code generation tasks using the [ClassEval](https://github.com/FudanSELab/ClassEval) benchmark.

 ---